By Dr. John A. Papa, DC, FCCPOR(C)

 Make Exercise Convenient: Incorporating regular exercise into a busy life necessitates some planning and sacrifice so it becomes a priority.
 This may require scheduling exercise into everyday routines and/or making regular exercise as convenient as possible, thereby increasing the likelihood that it remains a priority.
 Exercise does not need to be time consuming.
 Regular bouts of exercise for as little as 30 minutes a day can have a positive impact on health.

 Make Exercise Safe: An exercise that may be considered safe for one individual may not be safe for another due to age, physical limitations, and other health concerns.
-If you are not sure where to start, consult with a knowledgeable health care provider who can assist in choosing activities that are appropriate for you.
+If you are not sure where to start, consult with an experienced individual such as a personal trainer or health care provider who can assist in choosing activities that are appropriate for you.
 If you have been inactive for a period of time, gradually ease into activity and take it slow.

 Make Exercise Practical: Individuals beginning an exercise program need to have realistic expectations about the amount of time they can invest, the activities they will enjoy engaging in, and the physical and psychological benefits they expect to experience.

 Regular exercise leads to tremendous health benefits that can be initiated by individuals of any age or shape.
-For more information on health, wellness, and exercise, visit www.nhwc.ca.
+Hopefully we have inspired you to invest in the health of your future.
+From all of us at the New Hamburg Wellness Centre, good luck and Season's Greetings!